tr1xem/AWCC/README.md

 paru -S awcc-git
 ```

-For other Distros see #manual-installation
+For other Distros see below

 ## Manual Installation